 In 1985, the speedway once again returned to Oscar Simpkins.
 However, due to health reasons, the speedway began operating under the management of brothers Talmadge and Glenn Simpkins with Talmadge’s daughter, Deborah Simpkins-McDonald being named track manager.
 At the conclusion of the 1986 season, the management saw the change in the trend of clay facilities being paved and decided to bring Wake County Speedway to asphalt status for the 1987 season.
 This was a welcome change for the competitors, as well as the fans, and attendance immediately increased 20% in the 1987 season.

 After many years of being managed by the Simpkins family, they once again decided to lease out the track for the 2013 season.
 Adam Resnick took the reins and Adam and his team immediately made multiple improvements to the facility.
-At the end of the 2014 season, Adam decided to focus his attention on his own racing efforts and he put the assets of the speedway up for sale.Raleigh businessman, Mike Stodder, stepped in and purchased the assets of the speedway and leased the facilities for the 2015 racing season and beyond.
-Mike raced at the speedway for the 1989 through 1994 seasons and most recently was a sponsor at the track and of several race cars there.
-With the help of Charlie Hansen, WCS VP of Operations, they have already started on enhancements to the facility and are planning a big season for 2015 and beyond.
+At the end of the 2014 season, Adam decided to focus his attention on his own racing efforts and he put the assets of the speedway up for sale.Raleigh businessman, Mike Stodder, stepped in and purchased the assets of the speedway and leased the facilities for the 2015 racing season.
+Mike and Kristie Stodder successfully ran the Speedway for the 2015 through 2017 seasons with the help of Charlie Hansen.
+In 2018, Charlie Hansen purchased the assets from Mike and Kristie Stodder and plans to continue the legacy of this great track well into the future.